rxnlabs/wc-authorize.net-pro/readme.txt

 A valid SSL certificate is required to ensure your customer credit card details are safe and make your site PCI DSS compliant.
 This plugin does not store the customer credit card numbers or sensitive information on your website.

 == Changelog ==

+= 5.0.2 =
+* Added line item data to gateway requests
+* Added shipping and tax amounts to gateway requests

 = 5.0.1 =
 * Updated "WC tested up to" header to 3.6